unidoc/unipdf-examples/advanced/README.md

 This advanced example demonstrates some of the more complex capabilities of UniPDF, showing the capability to process and transform objects and contents.

+In case you are interested only in convert to grayscale functionality itself, use [https://github.com/unidoc/unipdf-examples/blob/master/grayscale/pdf_grayscale.go](the simple example)

 The conversion applies to：
 1. XObject images - and transforming through each color component to corresponding DeviceGray component.
 2. Inline images.